levysantiago/text-me/server/README.md

 For production purposes, you must create a `.env.production` file on `server` folder, so that the docker compose file can use it as the application environment file.
 Create this file and update with production variable values.

 `OBS:` Remember that if you are going to use docker, the database name should be the name of the database container and not the default `localhost`.
-For example, if the database container name is `postgresql`, this means:
+This means:

 ```diff
 // Instead of define the database url like this: